Security Master: Wi-Fi Security

 Future Status: What will happen next?

-Improve the title to highlight the key point and keep the wording structure consistency. e.g. change “Testing speed” to “Speed Testing”
+Improve the terminologies to make them more specific and also maintain consistency. e.g. change “Testing speed” to “Speed Testing”

 Remove the unnecessary information to help the user focus on the primary task.
-For example, the information of Wi-Fi SSID on the page is redundant and unnecessary, because there already have the same information at the beginning of the process.
+For example, the information about Wi-Fi SSID during the process is redundant and unnecessary, because the information had already appeared at the beginning of the process.